 All permanent employees of the County of Ventura or contracting district who work a regular schedule of 64 or more hours per bi-weekly pay period become members of VCERA upon appointment.
 There are separate retirement plans for safety and general member employees.
 Safety membership is extended to those involved in active law enforcement, fire suppression, and probation.
-Any new Safety Member who becomes a member on or after January 1, 2013 is designated PEPRA Safety and is subject to the provisions of California's Public Employees' Pension Reform Act of 2013 (PEPRA), California Government Code 7522 et seq. and Assembly Bill (AB) 197.
+Any new Safety Member who becomes a member on or after January 1, 2013 is designated PEPRA Safety and is subject to the provisions of California's Public Employees' Pension Reform Act of 2013 (PEPRA), California Government Code 7522.
 All other employees are classified as general members.
 There are four tiers applicable to general members.
 Those hired prior to June 30, 1979, and certain management personnel who entered service prior to October 16, 2001, are included in Tier I. Those hired after that date are included in Tier II.
-New Members employed after January 1, 2013 are designated as PEPRA Tier I or II are subject to the provisions of California Government Code 7522 et seq. and AB 197.
+New Members employed after January 1, 2013 are designated as PEPRA Tier I or II are subject to the provisions of California's Public Employees' Pension Reform Act of 2013, California Government Code 7522.